edap/breaking-two-things-at-once/04-planets/README.md

 ![img](bin/data/screenshot.png)

 ### What did you learn
 What are the elements that you need to draw a 3D scene, what is an `ofMaterial` and which parameter it accepts.
 What is a graph scene, what is an `ofNode` and how is it possible to chain objects together.
-How to play sounds
+How to play sounds.

 ### Exercise(s)
 - check the example `examples/3D/Primitive3D` and make an app that uses other primitives than the sphere